 Below is a short analysis of the material locality from our ‘Ty Twt’ build in Powys, Wales.

 We have lots of clay, so are utilising that as much as possible.
 If this build were elsewhere in the country we would be choosing a different approach.
 We can’t just have a template for a ‘sustainable home’ that doesn’t factor in what local materials are available as transportation accounts for a huge amount of energy usage.

 - Our straw comes from a farm less than 5 miles from the site.
 We were able to go to the farmer, check the size and density of the bales… and even request that they be made as tight as possible… which they did!
 (The even cranked it so hard the baler broke – once the part was replaced, fantastic dense bales were the result – The best I have ever used!).

-- Most of the timber is from a local sawmill, using locally sourced timber.
+- Most of the timber is from the local sawmill, using locally sourced timber which is roughsawn.